bradley-holt/postr/_posts/2010-01-28-presentation.markdown

 ### Load DB Schema

-This step is project-specific and not part of Zend_Tool:
+This step is project-specific and not part of `Zend_Tool`:

     mkdir -p data/db
     php scripts/load.sqlite.php